adaskos/css-img-to-data-uri/README.md

 #### options.missingFiles
 Type: `Boolean`

+#### options.forceEnquote
+Type: `Char`

+Set to any character to replace quoted uri values with specific quotes, e.g ', " or empty string to strip quotes from value.
+Default behavior is to keep the existing quotes if any.

+#### options.pathAsComment
+Type: `Boolean`

+Set to true to keep the replace uri path in a comment, for reference.

 If set to true and a missing entry if thrown while reading the local image, the error will be consumed and not thrown.
 The uri will remain intact.

 ## Contributing